niplav/site/against_applause.md

 <!--TODO: check whether this is correct-->

-Examples for such incorrect applause is clapping prematurely, clapping after an aria in an opera, applause between different movements of the same piece (for different pieces, this is fine though‽) and clapping after a particularly impressive solo (which is okay in Jazz, but not in classical music).
+Examples for such incorrect applause is clapping prematurely, applause between different movements of the same piece (for different pieces, this is fine though‽) and clapping after a particularly impressive solo (which is okay in Jazz, but not in classical music).

 All of this confusion could be avoided by eschewing applause entirely.